jethornton/bp_touch/README.md

 # bp_touch
 BP Knee Mill QtPyVCP Touch screen

+Requires `QtPyVCP <https://qtpyvcp.kcjengr.com/`_ to be installed and working.

 Clone with ``git clone https://github.com/jethornton/bp_touch.git``

 To install and be able to edit open a terminal in the bp_touch directory and do